-Note: Pre-assigning a large number of libraries can have a negative impact on the execution time of SAS programs for all users.
-You should therefore be judicious in deciding whether to pre-assign a library or not. $\triangle$
+Pre-assigning a large number of libraries can have a negative impact on the execution time of SAS programs for all users.
+Therefore, be judicious in deciding whether to pre-assign a library.

-Pre-assigning a library to an engine other than the metadata engine engine is a two-stage process:
+Pre-assigning a library is a two-stage process: